How to Choose Ski Boots | Basics for Freeskiing, Freeride Boots, and Backcountry Skiing

 POINT 6 | Three types of sole shapes

-The flat sole of conventional ski boots.
-Generally only compatible with alpine standard bindings.
+This is the flat sole of a conventional ski boot.
+It is basically only compatible with alpine standard bindings.

-The sole is equipped with rubber blocks and rocker for easy walking.
-The toe edge is higher than the alpine standard sole, so it is not compatible with alpine bindings.
+Sole equipped with easy-to-walk-in rubber blocks and rocker.
+The toe welt height is higher than that of alpine standard soles and is not compatible with alpine standard bindings.

-A resin plate compatible with the binding's sliding AFD is placed inside a rubber block that makes walking easy.
-Most of these soles comply with the touring boot standard (ISO 9523).
+A resin plate compatible with the sliding AFD (Automatic Folding Distance) of bindings is placed within the easy-to-walk-in rubber block.
+Most of these conform to the touring boot standard (ISO 9523).

 POINT 7 | Compatibility with tech bindings